-HEOA [493(a)(1)(A)]
+HEOA [493(a)(1)(A)] Higher Education Act, Section 493 (a)(1)(A)

 West Georgia Technical College will, upon written request, disclose to the alleged victim of a crime of violence, or a non-forcible sex offense, the report on the results of any disciplinary proceeding conducted by such institution against a student who is the alleged perpetrator of such crime or offense.
 If the alleged victim is deceased as a result of such crime or offense, the next of kin of such victim shall be treated as the alleged victim for purposes of this paragraph.